The things most of us love to do with our phones is also the thing that eats the most data: stream music and video.

-A typical data plan that's not unlimited (and not from T-Mobile or other company who practices zero-rating) comes in 2GB, 5GB and 10GB flavors.
+A typical data plan that's not unlimited — and not from T-Mobile or other companies who practice zero-rating — comes in 2GB, 5GB and 10GB flavors.
 If you wanted to stream media while using your data connection, here's what each tier will allow:

 - 47 hours of low-quality music

 - 17 hours of high-quality music

 - 0.25 hours of 4K video